Hardblock-IMSE/EIPX-Smart-NFT/README.md

 | uint256 | owner | No |

+This table shows the attributes of Smart NFTs.
+The standard attributes approved and operator (which help the owner to transfer ERC-721 NFTs to other owners) are omitted in the table because they are the same that in the ERC-721.
+Of course, they can be considered also in the proposed SmartNFT.

 ## Rationale
 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.